vasunaidudola/GitHub-Actions-Workshop/README.md

 ## Overview

-Welcome to the **GitHub Actions Workshop**!
+Welcome to the **accenture GitHub Actions Workshop**!
 This interactive workshop is designed to help you learn, practice, and master GitHub Actions—GitHub's powerful automation platform for building, testing, and deploying code.

 Throughout this workshop, you'll gain hands-on experience in: